TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Tips.rst

         and could cause PHP exceptions when **argument placeholders mismatch**.

-If you feel this section is missing good things to watch out for for, please contribute to the documentation.
+If you feel this section is missing good things to watch out for, please contribute to the documentation.
 This list does not claim to be complete, but should act as a kind of "Cheat-Sheet" or Checklist for reviewing.